leoqiao18/coms6998-2024/owasp/README.md

 The `expectedresults-1.2.csv` is copied from the BenchmarkJava repo.
 It contains the true values for true-positives and false-positives.

+__TLDR:__ `codeql-cwe-78.csv` contains the results of comparing CodeQL analysis output with the expected results for CWE-78.

 ## CodeQL results

 The results in this directory is generated with the following process.
 If you want to replicate the process, follow the following steps.